 MGMT 113: Management: An Introduction (3)

 MGMT 158: Ethics in Organizations (3)

 MGMT 190: Special Topics in Management (3-6)

+MGMT 222: Introduction to Management(3)

 MGMT 290: Introduction to Business Statistics (3)

 ECON 212: Personal Investing (3)

-May not include:
+Note: Courses counted in this degree program may not include:

 Introductory Studies courses

 Physical Education courses

-Students planning on transferring to the Anderson Schools of Management on the Albuquerque campus should be familiar with and must meet the UNM/ASM Core Curriculum Requirements.
+Students planning to transfer to the Anderson Schools of Management on the Albuquerque campus should be familiar with and must meet the UNM/ASM Core Curriculum Requirements.

-Associate of Arts in Pre-Professional Elementary Education
+Associate of Arts in Pre-Professional Elementary

+Education

 About the Program

 This degree program is designed for the student who is planning to transfer to a baccalaureate program upon completion.
 It is also designed to meet Level III/Paraprofessional licensure for educational assistants.
 It is the student's responsibility to contact his/her education advisor at the 4 year institution of his or her choice before registering for courses in the degree program:

+Specific Requirements

 1. A minimum of 67 credit hours.
 At least 15 of these 67 hours must be UNM-LA catalog credit courses taken in residence.
 It is strongly recommended that the student check the specific requirements for the B.S. or B.A. he or she plans to pursue at the 4 year institution of their choice.

 2. Writing and Speaking (12 credit hours)

-ENGL 101: Composition I: Exposition (3)
+ENGL 101 Composition I: Exposition (3)

-ENGL 102: Composition II: Analysis & Argument (3)
+ENGL 102 Composition II: Analysis & Argument (3)

 AND choose 2 courses from:

-LING 101: Introduction to the Study of Language (3)
+LING 101 Introduction to the Study of Language (3)

 CJ 130 Public Speaking (3)

-CJ 220: Communication for Teachers (3)
+CJ 220 Communication for Teachers (3)

-Maximum of one literature course (3) chosen from COMP 222, ENGL 107, ENGL 150, ENGL 211, ENGL 250, ENGL 204, ENGL 205, ENGL 205, ENGL 206, ENGL 20
+Maximum of one literature course (3) chosen from COMP 222, ENGL 107, ENGL 150, ENGL 211, ENGL 250, ENGL 264, ENGL 265, ENGL 292, ENGL 294, ENGL 295, ENGL 296, ENGL 297

-$ENGL\ 211,\ ENGL\ 250,\ ENGL\ 264,\ ENGL\ 265,\ ENGL\ 292,\ ENGL\ 294,\ ENGL\ 295,$

-ENGL 296, ENGL 297

 3. Fine Arts (6 credit hours)

 Choose 2 courses from: